HOW MUCH IS YOUR LYFT ACCIDENT WORTH?

 Vehicle requirements to become a Lyft driver in California are as follows:

-- Lyft vehicles must be four-door cars that are model year 2005 or newer.
+- Lyft vehicles must be four-door cars that are the model year 2005 or newer.

 - The driver must take the Lyft vehicle inspection form into a mechanic for a full-vehicle check.
 The inspection will examine the brakes, steering, windshield, windows, lights, doors, horn, speedometer, bumpers, exhaust system, tires, and safety belts.